boris-yakimov/expense-tracking/Readme.md

-help add                Get more info on add command help delete (del)       Get more info on delete command help update             Get more info on update command
+help add                Get more info on add command help delete (del)       Get more info on delete command help update             Get more info on update command help show-total         Get more info on show-total command
 ```